quillaja/mtcam/README.md

 - url to scrape is generated via go text template.
     - allows more 'dynamic' urls, such as ones containing a date/time
     - many urls will still just be static
+- image processing:
+    - resize image (save disk space for large images)
+    - check if scraped image is identical (or nearly so) to previously scraped (resized) image, and discard if so (to avoid duplicates/"frozen" cams)
 - get sunrise/set data from us navy api
     - https://aa.usno.navy.mil/data/docs/api.php
     - also has moon phase data